johanhedin/nanoca/doc/smartcard.md

 as arguments.
 If not, `pkcs15-init` will ask for PIN indefinitely.
 The values given are not used and can be whatever.

-You will be asked to enter the Security Officer PIN and SO PUK that should be used for the card.
+You will be asked to set the Security Officer PIN and PUK that should be used for the card.
 Enter the values that you came up with previously (note that the wording for the Security Officer PUK prompt is a bit misleading and talk about "User", but it is the Security Officer PUK that is requested).